juju/docs/src/en/getting-started.md

     brew install juju

+We also recommend trying Juju in [our Vagrant box](config-vagrant.html).

 For more information on installing and the current versions available, see [the releases page](reference-releases.html).

 ## Windows

-See [the releases page](reference-releases.html) to download and run the latest version of the Juju Windows installer
+See [the releases page](reference-releases.html) to download and run the latest version of the Juju Windows installer.

+We also recommend trying Juju in [our Vagrant box](config-vagrant.html).

 # Configuring